Eventyret/RSSA/README.md

 - [Fanart.tv](https://www.fanart.tv)
     - Providing the API for backgrounds.
 - [The Open Movie Database](https://www.omdbapi.com/)
-    - Providing a API to search for movies and TV series.
+    - Providing a API to search for movies and TV series this also contains the *IMDB ID and titles* used in searches.

 ## Technologies used